corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/health-survey.md

 to become the master.

 This command can be used to verify that the firewall settings for both bridges have been configured correctly.

+## Running CRL checks via the Bridge

+If a node running behind the Corda Firewall has been configured to [delegate CRL checks to the Bridge](https://docs.corda.r3.com/release-notes-enterprise.html#corda-firewall-improvements), the Health Survey is able to test the functionality and verify that the connectivity path to the CRL endpoint is clear.

+This check runs only if the `revocationConfig` property in the Float configuration file is set to `EXTERNAL_SOURCE`.
+By default, the check tries to reach the Corda Network node TLS CRL endpoint.
+Users are allowed to verify alternative endpoints by using the `--bridge-crl-url` command-line argument.

 ## Disabling the Corda Health Survey in production